TimMcKinley/IT1025Spring2022TimMckinley/README.md

 #### SQL Injections

 ### Legal and Ethical Responsibilities in Computing
+The purpose of this being created is to give credit where credit is due, you may not use others resources without authorization and or citing your work.
+ACM uses this to create a motivaitonal guide for people looking to be computer professionals or that already are one.
+It is important because someone else could steal your information and copyright it for themselves therefore denying you credit.
+COPPA - This keeps children under 13 protected on certain sites.
+FERPA - THis allows parents access to there childrens education records HIPPA -HIPPA is used to protect medical information about a patient, none of there info shall be disclosed to anyone unless consented by said patient.

 ## Conclusion
 To be completed in the last module of the semester.